 If you've struggled with acne, you likely know: Dealing with dark spots and acne scars can often take more time and effort than the breakout itself.
 And the deeper the inflammation is, the more prone the blemish is to scarring.
 (Generally, nodules and cysts have a higher risk.)

 We have a whole guide to treating acne scars here, but derms often recommend brightening ingredients (like vitamin C or arbutin) to help fade those marks over time, as well as retinoids.
-In addition to exfoliating dead skin cells and keeping breakouts at bay, retinoids block the activity of enzymes behind melanin synthesis, resulting in a more even skin tone.
+In addition to exfoliating dead skin cells and keeping breakouts at bay, retinoids block the activity of enzymes3 behind melanin synthesis, resulting in a more even skin tone.

 Manage lifestyle factors, like sleep, stress & diet.